olumidetowoju/healthcare-api-zero-trust-gcp/labs/01-bootstrap/README.md

 # 🎉 Lab 01 Complete
 You now have the foundation of your Healthcare FHIR Zero-Trust GCP platform.

-Next lab: Secure FHIR Store.
+Next lab: Lab 02 — Secure FHIR Store.